ofenske/pasigram/README.md

 are located in the model package.
 The method for every data structure can be found in the service package.
 And the the single parts (candidate generation and significance computation) and main method of PaSiGraM are part of the controller package.

+For further information about the structure or functionality of PaSiGraM, please have a look at my blog post: https://ole-fenske.de/?p=898